Why Diversity is Valuable

 Take a Deeper Look at Ethnic Diversity at Bay Path

-About 49.6% of the students attending Bay Path College come from within Massachusetts.
-This places Bay Path at the national average and gives it a national geographic diversity ranking of #1,042.
+About 46.6% of the students attending Bay Path College come from within Massachusetts.
+Bay Path's rating of #784 makes it above average in this factor.

 Learn About Nationwide Geographic Diversity

 The undergraduate student body is split among 14 states (may include Washington D.C.), as shown in the chart below.

 What is the Age of Everyone at This School?

 Some students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

 Traditionally, undergraduate students range in age from 18 to 22.
 However, this college appears to attract a majority of older students.
 At Bay Path College, 23.7% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank Bay Path #235 in the nation for student age diversity.

 Review Age Diversity at Bay Path